babolivier/install-party/README.md

 * `{zone}` is a configured DNS zone (must be managed by OVH)
 * `{name}` is the host's name (either provided, e.g. `install_party create --name foo`, or a randomly generated 5-letter string)

-Note: currently, if attendees wish/need to use a homeserver's built-in ACME support, they **must** set the post the ACME support listener is listening to to `8888`.
+Note: currently, if attendees wish/need to use a homeserver's built-in ACME support, they must set the post the ACME support listener is listening to to `8888`.

+Creating multiple servers in the same run is possible by using the command-line argument `-N x` where `x` is the number of servers to create.
+If one or more creation(s) failed, Install Party will not automatically attempt to recreate them.

 ## List mode